 Let us give you a taste of just some of the fascinating hard and soft landscaping features and methods that we use to sculpt gardens into shape.

 Ha-ha’s were first installed during the eighteenth century in order to create hidden boundaries, separating herds of farm animals from exquisitely crafted gardens without disturbing divine estate views.
-These lowered walls were the perfect alternative from fencing as they prevent potential disruption to picturesque views.
+These lowered walls are the perfect alternative from fencing as they prevent potential disruption to picturesque views.

 If you have a wide expanse of land, installing a ha-ha could be the perfect natural-looking solution for you, providing a sense of invisible separation and depth to your land, without visually interrupting a luxuriant landscape.